av1-community-contributors/codec-wiki/docs/filtering/deinterlace.md

 ---
-label: Deinterlace
+title: Deinterlace
-order: 200
+sidebar_position: 3
 ---

-# Detelecine
+# Deinterlace

+To be filled.